Some Voices (film)

-Some Voices is a 2000 British drama film directed by Simon Cellan Jones and adapted for the screen by Joe Penhall, from his own stage play (originally a theatre production for the Royal Court, London).
+Some Voices is a 2000 British drama film directed by Simon Cellan Jones and adapted for the screen by Joe Penhall, from his own stage play (originally a production for the Royal Court Theatre, London).
 It is Cellan Jones's first feature film.
 The film was almost entirely shot on location in Shepherd's Bush, West London, where Cellan Jones lives.

 Plot

-The film's central character, Ray (Daniel Craig), has schizophrenia.
-The story begins with Ray's discharge from psychiatric hospital.
-Ray's devoted brother Pete (David Morrissey) picks him up and drives Ray to his new abode, the spare room in Pete's West London flat.
-Pete is a chef who works long hours in the café (a traditional "greasy spoon" during the day and a trendy eatery in the evening) that he inherited from his father.
-He now has to find the time to take care of Ray and monitor the medication that controls the voices in his head.
+The story begins with the film's central character, Ray (Daniel Craig), being picked up from a psychiatric hospital where he was receiving treatment for schizophrenia by devoted brother Pete (David Morrissey), with whom Ray will be living in his West London flat.
+Pete works long hours as a chef in a café (a traditional "greasy spoon" during the day and a trendy eatery in the evening) he inherited from his father, and now has the challenge of not only managing the cafe, but looking out for Ray and monitoring his medication.

-Ray is an intelligent, out-going young man.
+Despite his condition Ray is an intelligent, out-going young man.
 He soon falls for Laura (Kelly Macdonald), a Glaswegian girl in the midst of breaking up with her abusive boyfriend (Peter McDonald).
 Laura becomes attracted to Ray because of his spontaneity and his childlike sense of fun.
 Around this time, Pete also becomes involved in a relationship with Mandy (Julie Graham).

-As Ray's relationship blossoms, he begins to resent taking his pills, preferring to trust in the soothing properties of love.
-Over time, this decision has disastrous effects on all three relationships: the relationship between the brothers, Ray and Laura, and Pete and Mandy.
+As Ray's relationship blossoms his relationship with the medication he takes begins to change; he prefers to trust in the soothing properties of love, and eventually stops taking it.
+Over time, this decision has disastrous effects on all three relationships: that of the two brothers; Ray and Laura; and Pete and Mandy.
 Ray may cause disruption, concern and distress to those close to him but that is only a fraction of the distress his condition causes him.
 In the end, it is the relationship between the brothers that is central to the film.
 Pete is long-suffering but, despite all his frustration and resentment, his loving commitment keeps his brother from serious harm.